fudyartanto/react-ohlc/README.md

 ## Usage

-This library still not released yet so please refer to this repo directly.
+This library still not released yet, so please refer to this repo directly.
 Add this line to your package.json dependencies.

 ```javascript
 {